ddprrt/ddprrt.github.io/_posts/2015-12-21-gulp-promises.md

 });
 {% endhighlight %}

-So that takes care of all the new files or changed files, without copying anything that doesn't need to be there.
+That takes care of all the new files or changed files, without copying anything that doesn't need to be there.
 That's half the battle.
 What about the files that have been copied from a previous run, but then got removed?
 If you really want to have a direct copy of your source directory, you also want to